-But what I have seen from past experience is that most guitar learners who are practising the guitar are not making progress, primarily due to the way they practice the guitar.
+But what I have seen from past experience is that most guitar learners who are practising the guitar are not making progress, primarily due to the way they practise the guitar.

 You are most probably playing along to your favourite recording, trying to jam guitar riffs and songs.

-While these activities in and of themselves is actually beneficial, that cannot be your main method of practising the guitar.
+While these activities in and of themselves are actually beneficial, that cannot be your main method of practising the guitar.

 You need to have a structured, methodical approach when practising your guitar.

 The first step towards success in your guitar playing is to recognise the fact that you need to have a great guitar instructor or mentor.